c4cs/c4cs.github.io/_commands/basics/uniq.md

 6 line1
 ~~~

-The `-f num` flag tells uniq to ignore the first `num` 'fields' in each line.
+The `-f num` flag tells `uniq` to ignore the first `num` 'fields' in each line.
 A 'field' is a string in the line seperated by whitespace.
-In this example, since each line was had only one field and we gave `num` a value of 1 , the command would compare only the empty space in each line, which of course would be duplicates.
+In this example, since each line had only one field and we gave `num` a value of 1, the command would compare only the empty space in each line, which of course would be duplicates.